MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Load testing for cost estimation

 You can use load testing to estimate overall costs, including cloud services, for end-to-end IoT solutions.
 Because IoT solutions use large amounts of data, a simulator can help with load testing.
-Some simulation code samples such as the [Azure IoT Device Telemetry Simulator](/samples/azure-samples/iot-telemetry-simulator/azure-iot-device-telemetry-simulator) help you test and estimate costs at scale with various parameters.
+Simulation code samples like the [Azure IoT Device Telemetry Simulator](/samples/azure-samples/iot-telemetry-simulator/azure-iot-device-telemetry-simulator) help you test and estimate costs at scale with various parameters.

 ### Deployment environments

 It's common to deploy workloads in multiple environments, such as development and production.
-Through infrastructure-as-code (IaC), you can accelerate deployment by reusing code and reduce time to market.
+Through infrastructure-as-code (IaC), you can accelerate deployment and reduce time to market by reusing code.
 IaC can help avoid unintentional deployments such as incorrect SKUs.
 Azure services like Azure Resource Manager and Azure Bicep, or third-party services such as Terraform and Pulumi, are common IaC options.

 You can apply DevOps deployment practices to IoT solutions by using build and release pipelines to different environments.
 For an example, see [Use a DevOps pipeline to deploy a predictive maintenance solution](/azure/architecture/example-scenario/predictive-maintenance/iot-predictive-maintenance).

 ### Support and maintenance

+Long-term support and maintenance of field devices can escalate to become the largest cost burden for a deployed solution.
+Careful consideration of system TCO is crucial to realizing ROI.

-After you deploy IoT devices, you need to support and maintain them for the lifetime of the solution.
+You need to support and maintain IoT devices for the lifetime of the solution.
 Tasks include hardware repairs, software upgrades, OS maintenance, and security patching.
 Consider ongoing licensing costs for commercial software and proprietary drivers and protocols.
 If you can't do remote maintenance, you need to budget for onsite repairs and updates.
-For hardware repairs or replacements, you should keep suitable spares in stock.
+For hardware repairs or replacements, you must keep suitable spares in stock.

 For solutions that use cellular or paid connectivity media, select a suitable data plan based on the number of devices, the size and frequency of data transmissions, and device deployment location.

-If a service level agreement (SLA) is in place, you need a cost-effective combination of hardware, infrastructure, and trained staff to meet it.
+If you have a service level agreement (SLA), you need a cost-effective combination of hardware, infrastructure, and trained staff to meet the SLA.

-Long-term support and maintenance of field devices can escalate to become the largest cost burden for a deployed solution.
-Careful consideration of system TCO is crucial to realizing ROI.

 ### Cloud governance

 Cloud governance is essential for compliance, security, and preventing unnecessary costs.

 - Cost management APIs let you explore cost and usage data through multidimensional analysis.
-You can create customized filters and expressions that let you answer consumption-related questions about your Azure resources.
-Cost management APIs can generate alerts when consumption reaches a threshold.
+You can create customized filters and expressions that help answer Azure resource consumption-related questions.
+Cost management APIs can generate alerts when consumption reaches configured thresholds.
 Cost management APIs are available for [IoT Central](/rest/api/iotcentral), [IoT Hub](/rest/api/iothub), and [DPS](/rest/api/iot-dps).

 - Resource tagging applies labels to deployed resources.
-Along with Azure Cost Management, tagging provides insights on ongoing costs based on the label.
+Along with Azure Cost Management, tagging provides insights on ongoing costs based on the labels.
 For more information, see [Common cost analysis uses](/azure/cost-management-billing/costs/cost-analysis-common-uses).

 - Azure Policy comes with built-in policies to label resources automatically, or flag resources without tagging.
 To learn more, see [Assign policy definitions for tag compliance](/azure/azure-resource-manager/management/tag-policies).
 Another use case for Azure Policy is to prevent provisioning of certain SKUs, which helps prevent over-provisioning in development or production environments.

 ### Monitoring

-Many tools included in your Azure subscription can help you get more value out of your IoT services and implement financial governance in your organization.
-These tools help you track resource usage and manage costs across all your clouds with a single, unified view.
+Many tools included in your Azure subscription can help your organization implement financial governance and get more value out of your IoT services.
+These tools help you track resource usage and manage costs across all of your clouds with a single, unified view.
 You can access rich operational and financial insights to make informed decisions.

-[Azure Monitor](https://azure.microsoft.com/services/monitor) and [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) workspaces are commonly used for telemetry logging.
+Telemetry logging commonly uses [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) workspaces in [Azure Monitor](https://azure.microsoft.com/services/monitor).
 Log Analytics includes 5 GB of storage, and the first 30 days of retention are free.
 Depending on business needs, you might need a longer retention period.
 Review and decide the right retention period to avoid unintentional costs.

 Log Analytics provides a workspace environment to query logs interactively.
-You can export logs periodically to external locations such as Azure Data Explorer, or archive logs in a storage account for a cheaper storage option.
+You can export logs periodically to external locations such as Azure Data Explorer, or archive logs in a storage account for a less expensive storage option.
 For more information, see [Monitor usage and estimated costs in Azure Monitor](/azure/azure-monitor/usage-estimated-costs).

 #### Azure Advisor